LATEST FESTIVAL NEWS

 Our food offerings provide a range of grazing and lunching options, including paella, garlic BBQs, nuts, pastas, fish, garlic fries and more.

-Welcome to fabulous food, stalls, celebrity cook book signings and activities.
-There are events throughout the day to entertain and educate: cooking demonstrations, live music on the Festival Stage at the Recreation Reserve, garlic education talks at the Meeniyan Hall and ‘Garlic Art’ at the Meeniyan Art Gallery.
-See what takes your fancy and plan your day!
+The Festival Team is hard at work planning an amazing day for you.
+We can promise you fabulous food, stalls, celebrity cook book signings and activities.
+Events throughout the day will entertain and educate: cooking demonstrations, live music on the Festival Stage at the Recreation Reserve, garlic education talks at the Meeniyan Hall and ‘Garlic Art’ at the Meeniyan Art Gallery.

 9.00am Pictorial Displays and garlic tasting in Meeniyan Hall Foyer and Garlic Art at the Meeniyan Art Gallery.
 Background music